Medical Privacy

 PHI can also be disclosed without your permission for certain Public Health purposes, such as reporting suspected child abuse or reporting a medication or device problem.
 Please see our Authorized and Non-Authorized Disclosure Policy for additional information.

-Should a physician routinely request your health care records in a situation which has no urgency we have as a matter of routine asked you to sign a Request for Information form, and it will be our policy to continue this practice.
 As is also our current policy, PHI is not disclosed for non-medical purposes.
 For instance, if a contact lens manufacturer wanted a list of patients for marketing purposes this would not be provided.
 HIPAA allows for these non-authorized disclosures, however only when the patient has given specific permission and the limits of the disclosure are clearly defined.

 You have the right to inspect and receive a copy of your PHI.
 You can also request to amend and restrict access to your PHI.
 You have the right to an accounting of the disclosures of PHI for other than TPO.
 You have the right to complain about alleged violation to Dr. Elliott (This practice’s privacy officer as defined by the HIPAA regulations) and/or to the U.S. Department of Health and Human Services.

-This page was last updated on 4/10/03
+This page was last updated on 06/22/2023